aharkane/database-to-csv-export-pipeline-using-bcp-and-sqlcmd-with-sql-and-ssis/README.md

-# Database-to-CSV Export Pipeline using SQL and SSIS
+# Database-to-CSV Export Pipeline using BCP and SqlCmd with SQL and SSIS

 ## Table of Contents